-Iable S-1.
-Summary of Alternatives Considered Alternative Desult/Considerations Alternative Typical Injury Types Result/Considerations Alternative 1: No Action: Address coral reef injuries through existing framework and do not implement a programmatic approach All coral reef injuries Site-specific planning and NEPA compliance occurs after each injury Alternative 2: Restoration using a Programmatic Approach: Use a toolbox of suitable coral reef restoration actions and specific methods See descriptions by restoration actions below Site-specific planning tiers to programmatic approach Streamlines process to use funds more efficiently and sooner Actions Comprising Alternative 2 No Active Restoration/No Monitoring: Leave injured site as is with no restoration and no monitoring Injuries when restoration funding is not available or when safety or other constraints make visits to the site impossible Natural recovery may take longer than restoration activities Further deterioration of the coral reef may occur due to ineffective natural recovery Monitoring Only: Collect quantitative and qualitative data about the biological recovery at grounding sites; photo- documentation and direct measurement of injuries Surficial scarring, scraped/gouged substrate, and/or Injuries with relatively small likelihood of secondary injury before natural recovery, or where any restoration is too difficult because of high-energy conditions or risk of impacting T&E species.
-Possible response to any coral reef injury Monitor to ensure that further deterioration of the coral reef does not occur and that natural recovery does occur Natural recovery may take longer than restoration activities Further deterioration of the coral reef may occur due to ineffective natural recovery Reattach Biota: Transplant species present before grounding from nearby sources to the site, usually securing pieces or whole colonies with cement Displaced organisms or fractured/sheared biota Source of material may not be available from onsite Corals of opportunity may out compete original corals Corals from nurseries Biological Seeding: Collect larvae during spawning events, maintain under laboratory conditions, and subsequently deploy within a mesh enclosure directly over the injured areas Displaced organisms and fractured, displaced, crushed, or scraped/gouged substrate Raising corals in situ is a time- consuming process, making corals more prone to impacts resulting from environmental disturbances Conditions onsite may not be favorable for larvae recruitment, impeding settlement Biological seeding may provide or increase genetic diversity within the restored reef system Abate Fuel/Chemical Spills: Remove surficial portion of substrate with toxic material and dispose Release of toxic substances Reduces further damage to affected biota and to exposed surrounding biota Additional damage possible during removal of grounded vessel Remove Bottom Paint/Fouling Substance from Reef: Remove surficial portion of substrate with toxic material and dispose Deposition of toxic substances on reef Reduces further damage to affected biota and to exposed surrounding biota Minimal dispersal of toxic material may occur during removal activities, causing secondary damage to adjacent biota
+Alternative Typical Injury Types Result/Considerations Alternative 1: No Action: Address coral reef injuries through existing framework and do not implement a programmatic approach.
+All coral reef injuries Site-specific planning and NEPA compliance occurs after each injury Alternative 2: Restoration using a Programmatic Approach: Use a toolbox of suitable coral reef restoration actions and specific methods.
+See descriptions by restoration actions below Site-specific planning tiers to programmatic approach Streamlines process to use funds more efficiently and sooner Actions Comprising Alternative 2 No Active Restoration/No Monitoring: Leave injured site as is with no restoration and no monitoring.
+Injuries when restoration funding is not available or when safety or other constraints make visits to the site impossible Natural recovery may take longer than restoration activities Further deterioration of the coral reef may occur due to ineffective natural recovery Monitoring Only: Collect qualitative and quantitative data from injury and reference areas during initial injury assessment and subsequent monitoring events.
+Surficial scarring, scraped/gouged substrate, and/or Injuries with relatively small likelihood of secondary injury before natural recovery, or where any restoration is too difficult because of high-energy conditions or risk of impacting T&E species.
+Possible response to any coral reef injury Monitor to ensure that further deterioration of the coral reef does not occur and that natural recovery does occur Natural recovery may take longer than restoration activities Further deterioration of the coral reef may occur due to ineffective natural recovery Reattach Biota: Transplant/reattach displaced and/or fractured biota (e.g., stony corals, soft corals, sponges) onsite.
+Biota are usually secured with a bonding agent (cement/epoxy).
+Displaced organisms or fractured/sheared biota Source of material may not be available from onsite If onsite material is not available, 'corals of opportunity,' which have been naturally separated from the substrate, may be transplanted.
+Consider using corals from nurseries if available Biological Seeding: Collect larvae during spawning events, maintain under laboratory conditions, and subsequently deploy within a mesh enclosure directly over the injured areas.
+Displaced organisms and fractured, displaced, crushed, or scraped/gouged substrate Raising corals in situ is a time- consuming process, making corals more prone to impacts resulting from environmental disturbances Conditions onsite may not be favorable for larvae recruitment, impeding settlement Biological seeding may provide or increase genetic diversity within the restored reef system Recovery may take place over a longer timeframe than the other restoration actions Remove Bottom Paint/Fouling Substance from Reef: Remove surficial portion of substrate with toxic material and dispose.
+Deposition of toxic substances on reef Reduces further damage to affected biota and to exposed surrounding biota Minimal dispersal of toxic material may occur during removal activities, causing damage to adjacent biota